Calibre (film): Plot

-Logan asks them to help with the search, which they accept for fear of arousing suspicion.
+Logan asks them to help with the search, which they accept to avoid arousing suspicion.
 A dog leads the party to the bodies.
 While the group digs them up, Marcus and Vaughn attempt to flee, but their fuel tank is ruptured by a bullet from Brian.
 Fleeing on foot, Vaughn stumbles and is injured by the dog, which Marcus stabs to death.
-As the group closes in, Marcus leaves Vaughn.
-Brian savagely beats Vaughn before being pulled off by Logan; the rest pursue Marcus.

-Logan and Brian take Vaughn to a farm, where he confesses.
-Brian wants to kill them but Logan, realizing their deaths would be punished, insists on involving the police instead.
-Brian objects, claiming there is insufficient evidence and Vaughn will change his story to protect himself.
-As Brian moves to kill Vaughn, they hear the group has caught Marcus.
-Vaughn is locked in a guarded barn.
+As the group closes in, Marcus leaves Vaughn who is captured and taken to a farm, where he confesses.
+As Brian moves to kill Vaughn, Logan stops him as they hear the group has caught Marcus.

 The next morning, Logan gives Vaughn an ultimatum: he must either kill Marcus, or Brian will kill them both.
 Vaughn initially refuses, even after being reminded of his fiancée and unborn child, and breaks down in tears.
 Eventually, at gunpoint, he kills Marcus.
-The locals hide Marcus's jeep.
-Before Vaughn's fiancée arrives, Logan goes over the cover story with Vaughn, instructing him to tell the police that Marcus drove north and his relatives disappeared.
+Before Vaughn's fiancée arrives, Logan goes over the cover story with Vaughn, instructing him to tell the police only that Marcus drove north and Logan's relatives disappeared.

-Months later, Vaughan's fiancée turns on the bedside light to find him awake, sitting in a chair in the dark.
+Months later, Vaughn's fiancée turns on the bedside light to find him awake, sitting in a chair in the dark.
 She asks if he's okay.
-He says he's fine, despite clearly being far from it, and returns the question.
-They hear the baby start to fuss.
-Vaughn gets up and goes to comfort his crying child.
-He cradles him, but has a haunted look.
+He says he's fine, despite clearly being far from it.
+They hear the baby start to cry.
+Vaughn gets up and goes to comfort his crying child, staring into the distance with a haunted look.